 How to reduce electricity usage

-What makes house electricity bills high are the use of high power consuming electric appliances and the use for long time of fans, lights, etc. So these are some of the ways to save and reduce electricity use at home and thereby reduce house electricity bill:
+What makes high electricity bills are the use of high power consuming electric appliances and the use for long time of fans, lights, etc. So these are some of the ways to save and reduce electricity use at home and thereby reduce house electricity bill:

 - Use less watt electrical bulbs, like LED bulbs which give same light output but using less watts.